 Our all-purpose Cortesia Healing Salve has been beloved for over 35 years.
 Numerous garden herbs like Solomon’s Seal, Calendula, Comfrey, St. John’s Wort, Oregon Grape, Lemon Balm, Plantain, Chickweed, Prunella, and Yarrow make for quite an earthy family of skin-enhancing herbs that do well for life’s bites, scrapes, owees, roughness, rashes, blemishes, minor burns, new baby butts, and even tight bolts and rusty garden clippers!

-How is the Salve Made?
+How the Salve is Made

 Since our skin cannot discriminate between synthetic and natural, or between harmful and beneficial, it may absorb harmful chemicals present in commercial skin care products and the environment.
 This is all the more reason to consider the use of an organic natural herbal salve, especially one made by a trusted company or even by you.

-When we decided to make salves for customer use at Cortesia Herbal Products, our ethic of reverence for life demanded conscientious production and use of non-harmful ingredients.
+When we decided to make salves for customer use at Cortesia Herbal Products, our ethic of Reverence for Life demanded conscientious production and use of non-harmful ingredients.
 Here are numerous qualities to look for in any salve.

 - Natural and organic base oils, butters, and plants (not from powdered concentrates)